 I always had cats growing up and when my final childhood cat, in the custody of my mother, died a few years ago (oh, does that sound like I am blaming her?
 I most definitely am not) she decided not to get another one and I decided the time wasn’t right for me to either.
 The cat above, that was our last cat.
 His name was Bumble and he was a lovely cat.
+We lately been struggling with our neighbor’s crazy dog, who’s barking all night long.
+Someone here know how to stop dogs barking at night?

 In March this year my boyfriend moved into my house and space was a little tight.
 However not content with squeezing in an extra human, I decided that with two of us, it might be the right time to get a cat.
 I’m actually not sure that was quite my thought process.
 Periodically I look online to see if there are any cute cats available and there always are, but I was particularly drawn to this massive ginger tom, Pumpkin, at the RSPCA.
 I was going to rename him Captain.
 To me, he looked like a majestic, but adorable cat.
 I made the decision that if he was still available when I got back from my ski trip, I would go and see him.
 And he was!